Einstein Profile Connector

 Our service is globally distributed, horizontally scalable, and can automatically scale up and down based on traffic so load testing is unnecessary.
 We recommend that you avoid any load testing because it affects recommendation results.

 Einstein doesn’t provide separate reporting for how your shopper profile data performs.
-You can view standard recommender performance reporting on Einstein Reports and Dashboard (see this document to learn more about Einstein Reports and Dashboard).
+You can view standard recommender performance reporting on the Einstein Dashboard (see this document to learn more about the Einstein Dashboard).